keshav23456/sem5/Operations-Research/Operations-Research.typ

 If a tree has $n$ nodes, then it will have $n-1$ links.
 #definition[Spanning Tree][
   A tree that links all the nodes of a network.
 ]
+#definition[Minimum Spanning Tree][
+  A tree with the minimum possible total edge weights.
+]
+#definition[Link Capacity][
+  It is the maximum amount of flow that can pass through a directed link.
+The link capacity function is
+  $ u: L arrow bb(R)_(>= 0) $
+]

+#algorithm[Prim's Algorithm][
+  + Start with any node and connect with the closest distinct node.
+Tick all the connected nodes
+  + Identify the unconnected node that is closest to the ticked nodes and connect
+  + Repeat step 1 and 2
+]

+#algorithm[Kruskal's Algorithm][
+  + Sort all edges in ascending order of weights
+  + Take the smallest edge not yet taken and add it to the tree if it does not create a cycle
+  + Repeat step 2
+]